-On January 14, 2000, Petrobras, QG Perfurações and Petroserv entered into a consortium agreement, or the BCAM-40 Consortium Agreement, for the performance of the BCAM-40 Concession Agreement.
+On January 14, 2000, Petrobras, Enauta and Petroserv entered into a consortium agreement, or the BCAM-40 Consortium Agreement, for the performance of the BCAM-40 Concession Agreement.
 Petrobras is the operator of the BCAM-40 concession, with a 35% participation interest.
-QGEP, Brasoil and Rio das Contas have a 45%, 10% and 10% participation interest, respectively.
+Enauta, Brasoil and Rio das Contas have a 45%, 10% and 10% participation interest, respectively.
 The BCAM-40 Consortium Agreement has a specified term of 40 years, terminating on January 14, 2040 and, at the time the obligations undertaken in the agreement are fully completed, the parties will have the right to terminate it.
 The BCAM-40 Concession consortium has also entered into a joint operating agreement, which sets out the rights and obligations of the parties in respect of the operations in the concession.

-Petrobras Natural Gas Purchase Agreement

-QGEP, GeoPark Brasil, Brasoil and Petrobras are party to a natural gas purchase agreement providing for the sale of natural gas by QGEP, GeoPark Brasil and Brasoil to Petrobras, in an amount of 812 billion cubic feet ("bcf") over the term of agreement.
-The Petrobras Natural Gas Purchase Agreement is valid until the earlier of Petrobras' receipt of this total contractual quantity or June 30, 2030.
+Petrobras Natural Gas Purchase Agreement is valid until the earlier of Petrobras' receipt of this total contractual quantity or June 30, 2030.
 The agreement may not be fully or partially assigned except upon execution of an assignment agreement with the written consent of the other parties, which consent may not be unreasonably withheld provided that certain prerequisites have been met.

+Enauta, GeoPark Brasil, Brasoil and Petrobras are party to a natural gas purchase agreement providing for the sale of natural gas by Enauta, GeoPark Brasil and Brasoil to Petrobras, in an amount of 812 billion cubic feet ("bcf") over the term of agreement.
+The Petrobras Natural Gas Purchase Agreement